 There are several websites where you can compare hotel prices, check out guests’ reviews and search for several options before booking.
-What I use to compare the prices is HotelsCombined, while to read users’ I check TripAdvisor.
+To read users’ reviews and feedback, I check TripAdvisor.

 However, when I want to book, I always use Booking and so far they never let me down.
 I find them reliable and accommodation options safe.
 Obviously, before booking, also here I check former guests’ reviews and never book those without reviews.

 READ MORE: Check out our extensive guide to the best neighbourhoods to stay in Rome.

 As Italian food is famous the world over and one of the reasons many travel here, I suggest you try traditional dishes and authentic restaurants instead of tourist traps and foreign fast-foods like McDonald’s, Burger King or KFC.